 This question is not easy to answer as you need to foresee what changes might be needed in the future and ensure you acquire and build the right capabilities over time to be able to adapt to the future industry changes.
 It is also about the ingenuity of writing a code that is flexible by construction to make sure all the necessary upgrades can be implemented timely.
 This is one of the most important skills in software development and certainly the one that is the hardest to find.

 To build your own software or rely on a third-party commercial software is a question that many marketing effectiveness specialists face.
-We think that if you truly believe that your business’ main mission lays in providing recommendations & insight based on the results of the marketing mix modelling project and if you work out that you won’t have the financial capabilities to sustain and retain a team of architects and developers in-house then you are better off looking at off-the-shelf third party solution.
-If you run a large marketing effectiveness team and you therefore require multiple licences, then some of the marketing effectiveness specialist software houses offer the flexibility to customise some of the features to your specific business needs.
+We think that if you truly believe that your business’ main mission lays in providing recommendations & insight based on the results of the marketing mix modeling project and if you work out that you won’t have the financial capabilities to sustain and retain a team of architects and developers in-house then you are better off looking at off-the-shelf third party solution.
+If you run a large marketing effectiveness team and you, therefore, require multiple licenses, then some of the marketing effectiveness specialist software houses offer the flexibility to customize some of the features to your specific business needs.

 THINKING ABOUT BUILDING YOUR OWN MARKETING EFFECTIVENESS SOFTWARE? was originally published in MASS Analytics Blogs on Medium, where people are continuing the conversation by highlighting and responding to this story.